Metal injection molding

 Align the project around realistic material options such as stainless steels and other commonly used MIM alloys.

-Is MIM right for your part?
+Is metal injection molding right for your part?

 MIM is not the right answer for every metal part.
 It is most useful when the part is small, complex, and intended for repeated production.